vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

-I'm an MS student in statistics at the University of Oslo (in Norway), and I work at [Konsus](https://konsus.com) (YC W16) as a software engineer.
+I'm an MS student in statistics at the University of Oslo (in Norway).
 Previously I did a BS in math and computer science.
 I'm interested in software development, machine learning, and learning new things.
+On this blog, I'll post things that I've learned recently and that I'm thinking about.
+It's also an experiment to get me to write more and be less perfectionist about it.

 ## Blog
 <div id="blog-links">